carissabb/Finley-IBM/README.md

 Built for **IBM’s AI Experiential Learning Lab (Challenge 3)** to show how AI can empower financial literacy and promote long-term wellness.

-Finley makes finance **personal, friendly, and motivating** — turning “budgeting” into a journey of progress, not pressure.
+Finley makes finance **personal, friendly, and motivating** — making budgeting feel simple, stress-free, and totally doable.

 ---